Teams, tales and tips – a guide to the local game

 Dutch trains and public transport run on the nationwide OV-chipkaart (€7.50) system.
 Touching in (and out!) with your OV-chipkaart costs far less than buying a ticket from the driver.

 Eindhoven Airport is 86km (53 miles) south-west of Doetinchem.
-Outside Arrivals is the stop for the No.401 bus to Eindhoven station (every 10-15min, journey time 20min).
+Outside Arrivals is the stop for the 401 bus to Eindhoven station (every 10-15mins, journey time 20mins).
 From there, Doetinchem by rail takes 2hrs via ’s-Hertogenbosch and Arnhem, single about €20.

 Doetinchem station is south of town a 10min walk away.
 The stadium is a 10min walk in the opposite direction, away from town.